 From 2005 to 2011, Prof Moses was Head of the Complex Disease Genetics Laboratory at the Texas Biomedical Research Institute in San Antonio, Texas where he led a major research program on the genetics of preeclampsia and cardiovascular disease funded by the US National Institutes of Health.

 Since returning to Australia, Prof Moses has established a portfolio of collaborative research on the genetics of a number of complex human diseases posing a major health burden globally.
 These include cardiovascular/cardiometabolic disease, common pregnancy disorders, schizophrenia and several cancers.
 He has collaborated and published extensively on the genetic dissection of a variety of common complex human traits and conditions using contemporary high-throughput integrative genomics strategies in large population and family-based study designs.

-Eric is also involved in the development of bioinformatics tools for the analysis of large genomic and other ‘omic’ datasets involving supercomputing capabilities in Melbourne and Perth.
+Prof Moses is also involved in the development of bioinformatics tools for the analysis of large genomic and other ‘omic’ datasets involving supercomputing capabilities in Melbourne and Perth.
 He sits on the Busselton Population Medical Research Institute Board and is a member of the Scientific Advisory Committee of the Royal Perth Hospital Medical Research Foundation Inc.

 - Genetic epidemiology

 - Molecular genetics